Navigating a Colonoscopy with Diabetes: Advice and Guidance

 By Cheryl Alkon

-Most people have to undergo a colonoscopy at some point in their lifetime.
-If you are a person with diabetes, it is important to know how you should prepare for this test and how to manage your blood sugars before, during, and after the procedure.
+Specific dietary instructions and new medication schedules are common in the days leading up to a colonoscopy, but can be especially challenging for people with diabetes.
+If you have diabetes, it is important to know how you should prepare for this test and how to manage your blood sugars before, during, and after the procedure

-Whether you’ve reached your 50th birthday or have had symptoms that suggest colon or rectal problems, be prepared to have a healthcare professional order you a colonoscopy at some point in your life.
+Whether you’ve reached your 50th birthday or have had symptoms that suggest colon or rectal problems, be prepared to have a healthcare professional order you a colonoscopy at some point.

 A colonoscopy is the most reliable test to prevent and detect colorectal cancer (hopefully catching it in its earliest stages).
 It uses a tiny camera to examine the colon (also called the large intestine) and rectum via a long flexible tube known as a colonoscope.
-People are typically sedated to minimize discomfort, while a healthcare professional guides the tube through their rectum and colon, looking for growths, called polyps, that aren’t supposed to be there.
-Healthcare professionals can remove polyps during the procedure and test them to see if they are harmless, precancerous, or cancerous.
+People are typically sedated to minimize discomfort, while a healthcare professional guides the tube through their rectum and colon, looking for growths, called polyps.
+Healthcare professionals can remove polyps during the procedure and can test them to see if they are harmless, precancerous, or cancerous.

 The Centers for Disease Control and Prevention recommends adults between the ages of 50 and 75 get regular colonoscopies, and then as recommended by your healthcare professional for people over the age of 75.
 Colonoscopies can be done earlier in life if you have a family history of colorectal cancer, or you experience symptoms such as stomach pain, ongoing constipation or diarrhea, or bleeding from your behind.
 It’s possible that your healthcare team may suggest other tests for colorectal screening – learn more about these here.